kyma-project/serverless/docs/user/tutorials/01-10-create-inline-function.md

-# Create and Modify nn Inline Function
+# Create and Modify an Inline Function

 This tutorial shows how you can create a simple "Hello World" Function in Node.js.
 The Function's code and dependencies are defined as an inline code in the Function's **spec**.